 Stirner’s account of the developing historical relationship between the individual and society is advanced in a series of parallels which are designed to portray egoism as the embodiment of a more advanced civilisation.
-At one point, he takes the early modern idea of a social contract, in which progress consists of a move from an individualistic state of nature to a communal civil society, and neatly inverts it.
-It is membership of society, and not isolation, Stirner suggests, which is humankind’s “state of nature” (271), an early stage of development whose inadequacies are, in due course, outgrown.
+At one point, he takes the early modern idea of a social contract, in which progress traditionally consists of a move from an atomistic state of nature to a communal civil society, and neatly inverts it.
+It is membership of society, and not individual isolation, Stirner suggests, which is humankind’s “state of nature” (271); that is, an early and problematic stage of development whose inadequacies are, in due course, outgrown.
 Elsewhere, he describes the developing relationship between the individual and society as analogous to that between a mother and her child.
 As the individual (the child) develops a mature preference for a less suffocating environment, they must throw off the claims of society (the mother) which seeks to maintain them in a subordinate position.
 In both cases, Stirner draws the lesson that the individual must move from social to egoistic relationships in order to escape subjection.

 What is meant by “egoism”, however, is not always clear.
 Stirner is occasionally portrayed as a psychological egoist, that is, as a proponent of the descriptive claim that all (intentional) actions are motivated by a concern for the self-interest of the agent.
 However, this characterisation of Stirner’s position can be questioned.
-Not least, The Ego and Its Own is structured around the opposition between egoistic and non-egoistic forms of experience.
-Indeed, he appears to hold that non-egoistic action has predominated historically (in the epochs of realism and idealism).
+Not least, The Ego and Its Own is structured around the opposition between egoistic and non-egoistic modes of experience.
+Indeed, he appears to hold that non-egoistic modes of experience have predominated historically (in the epochs of realism and idealism).
 Moreover, at one point, Stirner appears explicitly to consider adopting the explanatory stance of psychological egoism only to reject it.
 In a discussion of a young woman who sacrifices her love for another in order to respect the wishes of her family, Stirner remarks that an observer might be tempted to maintain that selfishness has still prevailed in this case since the woman clearly preferred the wishes of her family to the attractions of her suitor.
 However, Stirner rejects this hypothetical explanation, insisting that, provided “the pliable girl were conscious of having left her self-will unsatisfied and humbly subjected herself to a higher power” (197), we should see her actions as governed by piety rather than egoism.

-Stirnerian egoism is perhaps best thought of, not in terms of the pursuit of self-interest, but rather as a variety of individual self-rule or autonomy.
+Stirnerian egoism is then perhaps best thought of, not in terms of the pursuit of conventional self-interest, but rather as a variety of individual self-rule or autonomy.
 Egoism properly understood is to be identified with what Stirner calls “ownness [Eigenheit]”, a type of autonomy which is incompatible with any suspension, whether voluntary or forced, of individual judgement.
 “I am my own”, Stirner writes, “only when I am master of myself, instead of being mastered … by anything else” (153).
-As already noted, this Stirnerian ideal of self-rule has external and internal dimensions, requiring not only that we avoid subordinating ourselves to others, but also that we escape being “dragged along” (56) by our own appetites.
-In short, Stirner not only rejects the legitimacy of any subordination to the will of another but also recommends that individuals cultivate an ideal of emotional detachment towards their own appetites and ideas.
+As previously noted, this Stirnerian ideal of self-rule has external and internal dimensions, requiring not only that we avoid subordinating ourselves (externally) to others, but also that we escape (internally) being “dragged along” (56) by our own appetites.
+In short, Stirner not only rejects the legitimacy of any subordination to the will of another but also recommends that individuals cultivate an ideal of emotional detachment towards their own appetites and projects.

 Judged against this account of egoism, characterisations of Stirner as a “nihilist”—in the sense that he rejects all normative judgement—would also appear to be mistaken.
 The popular but doubtful description of Stirner as a “nihilist” is encouraged by his explicit rejection of morality.
-Morality, on Stirner’s account, involves the positing of obligations to behave in certain fixed ways.
+Morality, on Stirner’s account, involves the positing of obligations to behave in certain fixed ways towards others.
 As a result, he rejects morality as incompatible with egoism properly understood.
-However, this rejection of morality is not grounded in the rejection of values as such, but in the affirmation of what might be called non-moral goods.
+However, this rejection of morality is not grounded in the rejection of values as such, but in the affirmation of what might be called the non-moral good of autonomy.
 That is, Stirner allows that there are actions and desires which, although not moral in his sense (because they do not involve obligations to others), are nonetheless to be assessed positively.
 Stirner is clearly committed to the non-nihilistic view that certain kinds of character and modes of behaviour (namely autonomous individuals and actions) are to be valued above all others.
 His conception of morality is, in this respect, a narrow one, and his rejection of the legitimacy of moral claims is not to be confused with a denial of the propriety of all normative or ethical judgement.
 There is, as a result, no inconsistency in Stirner’s frequent use of an explicitly evaluative vocabulary, as when, for example, he praises the egoist for having the “courage” (265) to lie, or condemns the “weakness” (197) of the individual who succumbs to pressure from their family.

 Two features of Stirner’s position emerge as fundamental.
 First, he values “ownness” not as one good amongst many, but as the most important good, a good which trumps all others.
-Second, he adopts an account of self-rule which is incompatible with the existence of any legitimate obligations to others, even those which an individual has voluntarily undertaken; thereby rejecting perhaps the most familiar way of reconciling individual autonomy with the existence of binding obligations.
-In short, Stirner appears to value individual self-rule above all else, and he interprets that self-rule in a stringent and idiosyncratic manner.
+Second, he adopts an account of self-rule which is incompatible with the existence of any legitimate obligations to others, even those which an individual has voluntarily undertaken; thereby rejecting perhaps the most familiar (contractual) way of reconciling individual autonomy with the existence of binding obligations.
+In short, Stirner appears to value individual self-rule above all else, and he interprets that individual self-rule in a stringent and idiosyncratic manner.